'Planner ng mga walang plano:' Popular beer joins the planner phenomenon

 However, it was Starbucks that started the planner phenomenon in 2004, when it introduced a well-designed spiral notebook in the yuletide season.

-Since then, it has become a habit for coffee drinkers, professionals and even students to collect points get the coveted planner, which has even been considered a “status symbol” for some.
+Since then, it has become a habit for coffee drinkers, professionals and even students to collect points for getting the coveted planner, which has even been considered a “status symbol” for some.

 Fitz Gerard Villafuerte, a financial planner, attempted to explain the phenomenon in an article: